selenagabriiela2/ai-virtual-price-comparator/README.md

 - Extract and validate product prices using multiple methods
 - Filter irrelevant, invalid, or incomplete offers
 - Generate and visualize product images using Google Gemini AI
+- Display and filter collected results in an interactive interface
 - Store products, offers, searches, and images in a SQLite database
-- Export collected results to CSV
+- Analyze and compare generative AI models based on evaluation data

 ## Technologies